https://invisible-island.net/ncurses/man/

 certain modes) moves the mouse, handles the characters sent back

-by the terminal to tell it what was done with the mouse.
+by the terminal to tell the application what was done with the

-The mouse protocol is enabled when the mask passed in the
+The mouse protocol is enabled when the mask argument to the

-responses for the X11 xterm mouse protocol.
-It also knows about
+the responses for the X11 xterm mouse protocol.
+It also knows

-the SGR 1006 xterm mouse protocol, but must to be told to look
+about the SGR 1006 xterm mouse protocol, but must to be told to

-for this specifically.
-It will not be able to guess which mode
+look for it specifically. ncurses is not be able to guess which

-is used, because the responses are enough alike that only
+of the two modes is used, because the responses are enough alike

-The XM capability has a single parameter.
-If nonzero, the mouse
+The XM capability has a single numeric parameter.
+If nonzero,

-protocol should be enabled.
-If zero, the mouse protocol should
+the mouse protocol should be enabled.
+If zero, the mouse

-be disabled. ncurses inspects this capability if it is present,
+protocol should be disabled. ncurses inspects this capability if

-to see whether the 1006 protocol is used.
-If so, it expects the
+it is present, to see whether the 1006 protocol is used.
+If so,

-responses to use the SGR 1006 xterm mouse protocol.
+it expects the responses to use the SGR 1006 xterm mouse

 The xterm mouse protocol is used by other terminal emulators.